 The area of the district falls in the Zone-III B, South West Alluvial Plain agro climatic zone of Bihar.
 The district of Nawada does not have any important perennial river.
 The topography of the district is plain and border area adjoining Jharkhand is rocky terrain & mountains.
 The area is dominated by medium to fine sand geologically the area comprising of Terrace alluvium deposited in depositional terraces of old rivers & contain cyclic sequence of fine to course grained sand.
-It is angular to subangular and the angularity of the grains of this category of sand decreases with depth.
-The Litho unit shown on the geological map of the leased out area have been plotted on the basis of physical characteristics observed in the field.
-Sand and silt are deposited in the middle of the river whereas fine sand and soil are deposited at the fringe of the river banks.
-Soil/ alluvium varying in thickness from 0.20m to 0.60m m constitute the top horizons in the area suitable for agriculture.
+It is angular to subangular and the angularity of the trains of category of sand decreases with depth.
+The Litho unit shown on the geological map of the lease out area have been plotted on the basis of physical characteristics observed in the field and and silt are deposited in the middle of the river whereas fine sand and soil are deposited at the fringe of the river banks.
+Soil/ alluvium varying in thickness from 0.20m to 0.60m or passing the top horizons in the area suitable for agriculture.
 River Sakari, Dhadhar, Nati, Khuri, Tilaiya & Dhanarjay meanders through the area exposing the alluvium and soil at the banks.

-The litho units encountered in the riverbed and surrounding areas belongs to the special groups.
-The size of the sediments towards the source i.e. host rock is course and at the of the river the grain size is reduced to smaller sizes resulted in the formation of clay be
+The litho units encountered in the riverbed and surrounding areas belongs to the Shivalik super groups.
+The size of the sediments towards the source i.e. host rock is course and at the tale end of the river the grain size is reduced to smaller sizes resulted in the formation of clay beds.
+The